actswartz/dlr/Lab-08-Capstone-Project.md

         ```

     *   Copy all the tasks from that playbook into the `roles/ospf/tasks/main.yml` file.
-        Launch that file with nano:
+        Launch that file with nano (same nano copy workflow as above if you prefer not to use `cp`):

         ```bash
         nano roles/ospf/tasks/main.yml